jitu1612/webscrape-gbn/README.md

-# A simple web scraping module for websites like BigBasket, Grofers and Natures Basket
+# webscrape-gbn

-Websites supported for scraping - BigBasket, Grofers and Natures Basket
+## Description

-## Run in Command Line
+A simple web scraping module.
+Supported websites for web scraping are BigBasket, Grofers and Natures Basket.

-Command to run this npm
+## Command to run this npm

 ```bash
 node app.js -u Your-URL-String OR -url Your-URL-String
 ```